How Much Does a Trademark Cost?

 All the trademark application costs in this article are per class of product or service.
 Remember to figure your costs based on the number of classes.
 Here’s a list of current classes.

-Three Levels of Trademark Application Costs
+Two Levels of Trademark Application Costs

 Additional Trademark Application Costs